cgrabowski/simple_audio/README.md

 main() {
   // Construct a new AudioManager.
   AudioManager audioManager = new AudioManager();
-  // Set the base URL used when loading AudioClips. setBaseURL(audioManager);
   // Make a clip.
   AudioClip musicClip = audioManager.makeClip('music', '/music.mp3');
   // Load sound data into clip.